cht-chaitanya-sai/Savr/README.md

 - **QR-Based Pickup**
   Each donation generates a unique QR code → scanned by NGOs to mark pickup completion.

+- Sustainability Scoreboard 🌍
+Top restaurants (by kg saved)
+Top NGOs (by meals served)
+Can even be dummy seeded data for the hackathon demo.

 ---

 ## 🚀 Tech Stack